 - Did the company have any wasteful expenditure and how did these expenditures compare with the competition?

 I.V.
 Subramaniam (“Subbu”), the CEO of Quantum Advisors and its subsidiary Quantum AMC (“Quantum Mutual Funds”) and Rahul Goel, who runs www.equitymaster.com and www.PersonalFn.com are now using their past experience to help build HelpYourNGO.

-Pradeep Mahtani has recently been appointed CEO of HelpYourNGO.
-He has 23 years of experience in analyzing stocks in organisations such as Quantum Financial Services, Jardine Fleming/JPMorgan, ASK-Raymond James and Citigroup
+Pradeep Mahtani was appointed as CEO of HelpYourNGO in 2013.
+He has 23 years of experience in analyzing stocks in organisations such as Quantum Financial Services, Jardine Fleming/JPMorgan, ASK-Raymond James and Citigroup.

 Is charity giving like investing?